How African Americans Waded through the Waters of Oppression to Achieve Greatness.

 Saturday, March 7, 2020 from 4:00 pm to 7:00 pm

-OPENING RECEPTION for Deep Rivers features actors portraying John Trower, the most prominent caterer in 19th-century Philadelphia and Elizabeth Keckley, former slave who became the dressmaker for Mary Todd Lincoln.
-Pianist, Stephen Page, performs music by Francis Johnson, the first African American composer to publish his compositions.
-Champagne and food selections from an 1890 Trower Catering menu are served to reception guests.
+OPENING RECEPTION for Deep Rivers features an actress portraying Elizabeth Keckley, a former slave who became the dressmaker for Mary Todd Lincoln.
+Pianist Steven Page performs music by Francis Johnson, the first African American composer to publish his compositions.
+Food and beverage selections from an 1890 Trower Catering menu are served to reception guests.
+James Lyons, great-grandson of John Trower, will answer questions about his famous great-grandfather.
 This reception is open to the public.